-5.1.5.3 Submitting a map
+6.1.5.3 Submitting a map

-1. When changes are made to any map the status of the map is "map in process" until the changes are submitted:
+1. When changes are made to any map the status of the map is map in process until the changes are submitted:

-2. When the user is done making changes to the map, he can press the "submit" button.
+2. When done making changes to the map, you may press the Submit button.
 Validation of the map begins, and a progress bar appears: